Skip to main content

 4. Cavalier King Charles Spaniel — Gentle, calm, and easy to live with.
 Main caveat: heart health monitoring over time.

-If low shedding is your top priority, add Poodle (Miniature or Toy) to this list — grooming cost is higher, but shedding is minimal.
+If low shedding is your top priority, add Miniature Poodle or Toy Poodle to this list — grooming cost is higher, but shedding is minimal.

 Best Dogs for Seniors With Limited Mobility